lynxestudio/20190106-OracleSchema/README.md

 <img src="picture_library/hr/fig2.png" />
 <p>Fig 3.
 Retrieving the list of schema objects of system user.</p>
 <img src="picture_library/hr/fig3.png" />
-Note 1: You will find in many Oracle's texts that some people using schema and user indistinctly.
+<p>Note 1: You will find in many Oracle's texts that some people using schema and user indistinctly.</p>
-Note 2: Oracle validates that the users have permissions to use the schema objects being accessed by theirs.
+<p>Note 2: Oracle validates that the users have permissions to use the schema objects being accessed by theirs.</p>